Credit: Alex Brown (cropped)

 - Extra-curricular music at King's

-- There is also information available on the Music Faculty website including the Music Faculty prospectus.
+- There is also information available on the Music Faculty website including the Music Faculty prospectus, virtual tours of facilities, and information about opportunities to perform.

 - Applying with limited support or advice